broadinstitute/epi-correlation/README.md

 ```
 -l [read length]
 ```
 For example, for a single-end ChIP seq bam with a read length of 46, the command would be `-l 46`.
+For a paired-end ChIP seq bam, the command would be `-p`.

 ### BAM Files
 Parameters `-a` and `-b` are the names of the input BAM files.
-This should be their name relative to root, so including the data directory you've mounted.
+This should be their name relative to root, so include the data directory you've mounted.

-For example, say you have BAMs `BAM_1.bam` and `BAM_2.bam` in `~/cor_docker/reference/test_data`.
+For example, say you have BAMs `BAM_A.bam` and `BAM_B.bam` in `~/test_data`.
 Your `-a` and `-b` will look like below:
 ```
--a /data/BAM_1.bam -b /data/BAM_2.bam
+-a /data/BAM_A.bam -b /data/BAM_B.bam
 ```

 **Put simply,** for `-a` and `-b`, take the name of your BAM files, and prepend with `/data/`.